StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 What weapons have been changed?
 -
-The list is quite extensive, so look at the WEAPON\_CHANGES.txt file.
-It's mostly weapon buffs for those that needed it, as well as some FO-exclusive mods.
+The list is quite extensive (see the WEAPON\_CHANGES.txt file).
+It's mostly weapon buffs for those that needed it, as well as some FO-exclusive mods that will not carry over into regular MP matches.
 All NPC weapons will now do the same damage as player weapons.
-These FO-exclusive weapon mods will not carry over into regular MP matches.

-*DO NOT use the Titan Minigun in MP.
-It hasn't been fixed in base R1 yet!*

 Can I turn down the difficulty?
 -
 Yes.
 By default, this mod sets the AI lethality to Very High.
 Simply bump it down to High or Normal if you find the AI to be too overbearing.
 They'll still do the same damage as a player; they'll just be less accurate.

-What enemies does this include?
--
-Grunts, Grunt Captains, Spectres, Spectre variants, NPC "Pilots", Ghost Pilots, NPC Titans, and Cloak Drones.
-This is basically a fusion of regular MP and Frontier Defense.

 How do the Spectre variants work?